conjoiners/conjoiners-node.js/README.md

 not possible in ECMAScript to have a generic catch-all setter/getter for any value.

-This library bring some dependencies: nodeunit is used for unit tests.
-And of course zmq as the 0MQ interface.
-So you would need both of them.

-To run the tests, just run bin/test_it.sh.
-Look there for complete, yet simple examples.

 ## Development

 *Make sure that you have [ØMQ](http://www.zeromq.org/intro:get-the-software)